Contexter/FountainAI/Automating Continuous Deployment of Vapor Applications with GitHub Actions.md

 A GitHub Actions workflow is defined to automate the build, test, and deployment processes.
 This is specified in a `.github/workflows/deploy.yml` file in the repository.

+The GitHub Actions workflow uses secrets stored in the repository settings to securely pass sensitive information to the deployment

+ scripts.
+This includes `SERVER_IP`, `SERVER_USERNAME`, `SSH_PRIVATE_KEY`, and database credentials.

 ```yaml
 name: CI/CD